erinnnelson/sei-p1/README.md

 **Misc**

-* Remove lose protocol- no more losers!

-* Add Rules and About text
+* Add Rules and About info text

-* Hint System- after five strikes, earn a hint
+* Hint System- after five strikes, earn a free peek at one card

 ### **Wireframes:**